 Exploring the Seattle waterfront is a wonderful way to spend the day.
 The morning hours at Pike Place Market are spectacular and a short jaunt down the hill will land you at the shores of Puget Sound where you can catch a cruise, check out the aquarium and shop til you drop.

-Edgewater Hotel, has a grand history, however today’s feature is it’s vibrant Six Seven.
-Dining on top of the waves holds an attraction all it’s own, add the stunning views of Elliot Bay and Olympic Mountains and it’s a spectacular few hours of sheer indulgence.
+Edgewater Hotel has a grand history; however, today’s feature is its vibrant Six Seven.
+Dining on top of the waves is an attraction all in its own, add the stunning views of Elliot Bay and Olympic Mountains and it’s a spectacular few hours of sheer indulgence.

 The first day of spring marked the launch of Six Seven’s Spring menu and Six Seven invited a select few food bloggers to sample the Northwest inspired cuisine.
-The small selection of dishes we sampled were a fantastic sneek peek in to the full menu and the temptation to return is simply too strong to resist.
+The small selection of dishes we sampled were a fantastic sneak peek into the full menu and the temptation to return is simply too strong to resist.